 Our financial statements have been presented on the basis that our business is a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 We are subject to the risks and uncertainties associated with a business with one product line and limited commercial product revenues, including limitations on our operating capital resources and uncertain demand for our products.
-We have incurred recurring operating losses and negative operating cash flows for the foreseeable future.
+We have incurred recurring operating losses and negative operating cash flows since inception, and we expect to continue to incur operating losses and negative operating cash flows for the foreseeable future.

-In a rights offering completed on February 22, 2019, we sold approximately 47.8 million units, each priced at \$0.724 for gross proceeds of approximately \$34.6 million.
+In a rights offering completed on February 22, 2019, we sold approximately 47.8 million units, each priced at \$0.724 for net cash proceeds of approximately \$34.4 million.
 Each unit consisted of one share and one immediately exercisable warrant having an exercise price of \$1.47 per share.
 Entities controlled by Gregg Williams, our Chairman of the Board of Directors, acquired approximately 41.4 million units in the offering for an aggregate investment of approximately \$30 million.
 The expiration date of the warrants issued pursuant to this rights offering is March 14, 2024, and the expiration date of all previously outstanding warrants listed for trading under the symbol "EYESW" were extended to March 14, 2024.

-We have do not have sufficient funds to support our operations for the next 12 months from the date of issuance of these financial statements.
+We do not have sufficient funds to support our operations for the next 12 months from the date of issuance of this report.
 Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
 Conducting clinical trials is a time-consuming, expensive and uncertain process that takes many years to complete and we may never generate the necessary data or results required to obtain marketing approval.
 We expect revenues for Argus II to decrease as we sell through our remaining inventory and expenses to increase in connection with our ongoing activities, particularly as we continue clinical trials of Orion, initiate new research and development projects and seek marketing approval for any product candidates that we successfully develop.
 In addition, if we obtain marketing approval for Orion, we expect to incur significant additional expenses related to sales, marketing, distribution and other commercial infrastructure to commercialize such product.
 In addition, our product candidates, if approved, may not achieve commercial success.
 We incur significant costs associated with operating as a public company in a regulated industry.